Forgotten Realms Adventures: Contents

 Chapter 3 (pages 41–67) details magic and the changes to magic and mages in the Realms.
 This chapter presents 81 magic spells which are in general use, including spells bearing the names of notable mages such as Laeral, Khelben, The Simbul, and Elminster.

-Chapter 4 (pages 69–122) details several cities of the Heartlands of the Realms, including descriptions of who rules (and who really rules), population figures and major products, armed forces, notable mages, notable churches, notable rogues' and thieves' guilds, equipment shops, adventurers' quarters, important characters, and other important features in town.
+Chapter 4 (pages 69–122) provides detailed descriptions of several cities in the Heartlands of the Realms.
+This includes information on the ruling authorities (both official and unofficial), population statistics, major products, armed forces, notable mages, significant churches, rogues' and thieves' guilds, equipment shops, adventurers' quarters, key characters, and other important town features.
 24 cities are described, including Arabel, Baldur's Gate, Berdusk, Calaunt, Daerlun, Elturel, Eversult, Hillsfar, Iriaebor, Marsember, Mulmaster, Ordelun, Procampur, Saerlun, Scornubel, Selgaunt, Shadowdale, Suzail, Tantras, Tilverton, Urmlaspyr, Westgate, Yhaunn, and Zhentil Keep.
 Also included is a page featuring heraldry symbols of various nations, towns, dales, mercenary units, and other organizations, in addition to other symbols shown throughout the text.

 Chapter 5 (pages 123-128) details secret societies of the heartlands, including the Harpers, the Zhentarim, and the Red Wizards of Thay.

 Chapter 6 (pages 129-146) details a wide variety of different types of treasure that adventuring player characters may discover.
 Various types of gems, ornamental stones, semi-precious stones, fancy stones, precious stones, gem stones, jewels, hardstones, shells, and art objects are described in detail.

 Four appendices are also included in the book.
 Appendix 1, on page 147, is a treasure table for determining random treasure.
 Appendix 2 (pages 148-149) is a list of wizard spells by school, Appendix 3 (pages 150-151) is a list of wizard spells by level, Appendix 4 (pages 152-153) contains random spell lists; these three appendices compile spells from Forgotten Realms Adventures and the second edition Player's Handbook.

 Page 154 contains a bibliography of Forgotten Realms products for collectors.
 This bibliography details all Forgotten Realms products published by TSR up to March 1990.
 This includes all boxed sets, adventures and accessories, board games, products for the Kara-Tur setting, and novels.